Top Scholarships & Key Resources for Transgender Students

 Eligibility

-All LGBTQ students who reside in Alaska, Montana, Oregon, or Washington may apply.
-Applicants must be pursuing post-secondary education in a related field, including medicine and healthcare.
+LGBTQ students who reside in Alaska, Montana, Oregon, or Washington may apply.
+Applicant must be pursuing a post-secondary education in a named field of study (including medicine and healthcare.)

 How to Apply

-Through a convenient online portal, students complete one application that instantly puts you into consideration for over 60 different awards.
+Through a convenient online portal, students complete one application that instantly puts them into consideration for over 60 different awards.

 Prism Foundation